 Again everyone has their own preference, some like a stronger flavor, and some like it mild.
 Adjusting the cooking time and amount of tea and spices will eventually give you the perfect masala chai you have been craving for.

-Tea can be served with savory and spicy Indian snacks.
-Some of the very popular choices are samosa, kachori, vada pav, thepla (fenugreek flatbread), chaat, and crackers.
+Indian spiced tea can be served with savory and spicy Indian appetizers and snacks.
+Some of the very popular choices are samosa, kachori, vada pav, thepla (fenugreek flatbread), chaat, nankhatai, and crackers.

 Don't forget to check out these recipes to accompany your evening tea